Endo pushes further into generics with $8 billion Par Pharma buy

 Endo International Plc (ENDP.O) said it would buy Par Pharmaceutical Holdings Inc from private-equity firm TPG Capital for about $8 billion, including debt, to become a top-five generic drugmaker by sales in the United States.

-Par Pharma was acquired by TPG for $1.9 billion (1.2 billion pounds) in 2012 and since then has shifted focus to make generics that are difficult to make and administer.
+Par Pharma was acquired by TPG for $1.9 billion in 2012 and since then has shifted focus to make generics that are difficult to make and administer.
 Such generics offer higher margins than others.

 The deal will give Endo five manufacturing plants and about 100 generic drugs such as Par Pharma's two bestsellers, a copy of AstraZeneca's (AZN.L) Crohn's disease treatment, Entocort, and one of GlaxoSmithKline's (GSK.L) cholesterol drug, Lovaza.